 Social media is another great medium for sharing your success stories as you may be able to connect with other people who may not be within your direct network and are not familiar with your work.
 Additionally, this provides the opportunity for others to support you financially or through volunteering.

 Sharing success stories should not be a one-time occurrence.
-Best practices suggest that most organizations should create a success story every quarter, however, your organization can determine how often to publish your stories.
+Best practices suggest that most organizations should write a success story every quarter, however, your organization can determine how often to publish your stories.
 Regular story sharing can help establish open communication with partners and can allow you to receive feedback on new ways to improve and expand your programs.

 As you can imagine, creating success stories is just the beginning.
-Once you begin sharing, you will inspire other organizations to create and share their own success stories.
+Once you begin sharing, you will inspire other organizations to write and share their own success stories.
 Most importantly, your partners will have the chance to celebrate your clients’ successes and the impact of your program.
 So, I encourage you to make sharing success stories a fundamental part of your organization.
 Your programs deserve recognition!

 Until next time!